Inferno (Captain Scarlet and the Mysterons): Reception

 "Inferno" is regarded as the best episode of Captain Scarlet by TV Zone magazine, which praises the episode's "dark direction and straightforwardly effective plot".
 "Little touches" – such as the realism of Black's cautious ascent of the Sun God statue, and Scarlet and Blue being on first-name terms (making them "real people, with real names and lives behind their codenames") – are also positively received.
 What is most to the episode's credit, argues the magazine, is its downbeat ending, which is aggravated by the fact that "Spectrum's efforts actually make it worse".

-James Stansfield of website Den of Geek ranks "Inferno" sixth in his "Top 10" list of Captain Scarlet episodes, praising its "horror movie-style elements" and describing the episode overall as "tremendously fun".
-Comparing Scarlet and Blue's "[creeping] about the temple looking for clues" to an episode of Scooby-Doo, he also commends the episode's use of point of view shots and "echoey footstep" sound effects, as well as its depiction of Scarlet and Blue's "comradeship".
-He argues that as in other episodes where the Mysterons prevail, Spectrum's defeat adds to the tension by creating an "'anything can happen'-type feeling".
+James Stansfield of Den of Geek ranks "Inferno" sixth in his "Top 10" list of Captain Scarlet episodes, praising its "horror movie-style elements" and describing the overall episode as "tremendously fun".
+Comparing Scarlet and Blue's "[creeping] about the temple looking for clues" to a scene from a Scooby-Doo episode, he also commends the episode's use of point of view shots and echoing footstep sound effects, as well as its portrayal of Scarlet and Blue's camaraderie.
+He adds that as with other episodes in which the Mysterons prevail, Spectrum's defeat adds to the tension by creating an "'anything can happen'-type" atmosphere.

-In a mostly negative review, writer Fred McNamara criticises the story's "two-dimensional execution", arguing that its descent into a "waiting game" as the SKR4 draws closer to Earth makes the episode an "unfulfilling watch".
+In a mostly negative review, Fred McNamara criticises the story's "two-dimensional execution", arguing that its descent into a "waiting game" as the SKR4 draws closer to Earth makes the episode an "unfulfilling watch".
 Noting that "Inferno" was one of the last Captain Scarlet episodes to be made, he suggests that its unexciting plot demonstrates how, "as a story-telling vehicle," the series had "flown as high as it could fly."
-He adds that Spectrum's powerlessness against the SKR4 makes them tantamount to "hapless bystanders", calling this portrayal "oddly compelling".
-He regards the ending as allegorical, stating that the destruction of the ancient temple triggering a landslide that obliterates the desalination plant represents "humanity's spiritual past crashing down on humanity's technological visions".
+He adds that Spectrum's powerlessness against the SKR4 makes them tantamount to "hapless bystanders", calling this depiction "oddly compelling".
+He views the ending as allegorical, writing that the destruction of the ancient temple triggering a landslide represents "humanity's spiritual past crashing down on humanity's technological visions".

-Commentators Chris Drake and Graeme Bassett suggest that SKR4 being under the control of an agency called Euro-Space shows that the episode's writers were "keen to establish the existence of a European space operation in addition to the obvious American space programme".
+Chris Drake and Graeme Bassett suggest that SKR4 being under the control of an agency called Euro-Space shows that the episode's writers were "keen to establish the existence of a European space operation in addition to the obvious American space programme".